 |0 – 0 =||0|

 - Opportunity cost is the value of something when a certain course of action is chosen.
 The benefit or value that was given up can refer to decisions in your personal life, in an organization, in the country or the economy, or in the environment, or on the governmental level.

 - These kinds of decisions will typically involve constraints like time, social norms, resources, rules, and physical realities.

 - An investor goes completely to cash when he decides that the market is overvalued.
 This will dramatically reduce their risk at the cost of opportunity of the potential returns that are being invested.

-- A headphones manufacturer facing healthy competition from low-cost products with similar designs of their own.
-They can decide to increase the quality of their build (for e.g. Apple) to make the competition look and feel comparatively cheap.
+- A headphone manufacturer facing healthy competition from low-cost products with similar designs of their own.
+They can decide to increase the quality of their build (for e.g., Apple) to make the competition look and feel comparatively cheap.
 The opportunity cost of the new design of the product will be the increased cost and its inability to compete on price.

 Recommended Articles –

 This has been a guide to Opportunity Cost Formula.
-Here we discuss its uses along with simple to advanced practical examples to understand Opportunity Cost equation.
-Here we also provide you with Opportunity Cost formula Calculator with downloadable excel template.
+Here we learn how to calculate opportunity cost using its formula along with some practical industry examples, a calculator, and a downloadable excel template.
 You can learn more about Excel Modeling from the following articles –